 I used my Nikon 2DXs with a Nikor 105mm macro lens to capture these shots.
 Two studio flashes were used on either side for even lighting and the camera was mounted directly over the subject on a tripod.
 Little else was done to the images except a little ‘clarity’ and contrast added in Adobe’s Lightroom.

-new project I’ll start with a clean set of macro images from a properly maintained collection without the dust and tears of my roadside collection.
+For my new project I’ll start with a clean set of macro images from a properly maintained collection without the dust and tears of my roadside collection.
 Then the fun will begin as I run the images though whatever strikes my fancy in my image-editing arsenal.
 The end product will be highly abstracted (as if macro wasn’t abstract enough) images ready for art prints.

 I’ve been looking for an excuse to purchase Nikon’s on-lens wireless macro flash unit (R1), and this is the project for that.
 So now I can look like those CSI guys on TV.